MichaelLarocca/blog-michael-jude-larocca/posts/2021/01-21/ReviewScrimbaWebDevChallenge.md

 Making commitments to code and sticking to your committed schedule will significantly improve your programming skills.

-Signing up for Scrimba's Weekly Web Dev Challenges provides you with a codding commitment that's easy to keep, that's fun, and that is also engaging.
+Signing up for Scrimba's Weekly Web Dev Challenges provides you with a coding commitment that's easy to keep, that's fun, and that is also engaging.

 So please consider signing up today and join in on the fun!